 Health & Safety

-Apr 1: Under its new policy, the Yukon Workers’ Safety and Compensation Board (WSCB) will impose administrative monetary penalties (AMPs) from $1,000 to $20,000 for OHS violations depending on seriousness of the offence and whether it’s a first, second, or third/subsequent violation.
-The agency will also publish names of companies who receive AMPs.
-Effective date: June 1.
+Jun 1: The Yukon Workers’ Safety and Compensation Board’s (WSCB) began implementing its new administrative monetary penalties (AMPs) policy with penalty amounts for OHS violations ranging from $1,000 to $20,000 depending on seriousness of the offence and whether it’s a first, second, or third/subsequent violation.
+The agency will also publish the names of companies who receive AMPs.

 Action Point: Find out how to survive surprise government OHS inspections that can result in AMPs.